lowRISC/opentitan/hw/ip/alert_handler/doc/alert_handler.md

 attack.
 Note that low power states are not considered at this time, but could affect the signaling and testing of alerts.

+The `crashdump_o` struct outputs a collection of CSRs and alert handler state bits that can be latched by hardware debugging circuitry.
+This can be useful for extracting more information about possible failures or bugs without having to use the tile-link bus interface (which may become unresponsive under certain circumstances).
+It is recommended for the top level to store this information in an always-on location.

 {{% section2 Design Details }}